Recognising, Anticipating, and Mitigating LLM Pollution of Online Behavioural Research

 We identify three distinct but interacting variants, visualised in Figure \ref{fig:pathways}, through which LLMs can pollute behavioural online experiments.
 Each poses a unique threat to the internal and external validity of experimental research.

 First, \textit{Partial LLM Mediation} arises when participants rely on LLMs to help refine or generate their responses.
 Such responses may then appear to be human-generated but are, in part, machine-shaped.
 For instance, participants may rely on LLMs to translate content, improve the fluency of their writing, reduce cognitive effort, provide strategic advice on how to complete the task efficiently, or to maximise payment.
 Participants may copy and paste study instructions into LLM interfaces such as ChatGPT, or use screen-reading agents like Gemini Live to receive guidance and mediate their participation in the experiment.
 In some open-ended responses, LLM involvement may be evident from overly fluent language or stylistic quirks typical of LLMs \citep[see, for instance,][]{yakura2024empirical, liang_mapping_2024}.
 Still, in many cases, Partial LLM Mediation remains difficult to detect from output alone, particularly when assistance is used only sparsely or intermittently.
 Partial LLM Mediation can compromise inference in several ways: because LLM-generated responses tend to exhibit lower variance and reflect dominant patterns in training data, their inclusion may artificially inflate central tendencies and obscure the true distribution of human responses \citep{zhang2025generative}.
 These dominant patterns often encode systematic biases, such as the overrepresentation of Western, Educated, Industrialised, Rich, and Democratic (WEIRD) linguistic and cultural norms \citep{atari2023humans, tao2024cultural}, which in turn are posed to produce homogenised outputs that mask meaningful variation, even within diverse participant samples.
-Most critically, Partial LLM Mediation undermines the validity of participant-generated responses.
+The decline of this naturally occurring diversity compromises the ecological and external validity of research findings, as responses reflect the linguistic regularities of training data rather than those of actual human populations.
 Researchers may believe they are analysing purely human-generated data, when in fact they are observing a blend of human and AI responses.
-This leads to incorrect inferences when the goal is to understand human cognition or behaviour, or to contrast it with AI behaviour.
+This leads to incorrect inferences when the goal is to understand human cognition or behaviour.
+At the same time, \textit{Partial LLM Mediation} has the potential to decrease internal validity by changing the very cognitive and linguistic processes that experimental manipulations aim to measure.
+Attempts to contrast human behaviour with machine behaviour may therefore rely on data that no longer represents the former in a clear manner.